gabrielifloss/gabrielifloss/README.md

 - 👋 Hi, I’m @gabrielifloss
 - 👀 I’m interested in Jazz, Tech and Physics.
 - 🌱 I’m currently learning Java, Python, MySQL and ABAP.
-- 💞️ I’m looking to collaborate on Different Projects
 - 📫 You can send me an e-mail in gabrielifloss@hotmail.com and I'll certainly reply you as soon as I see the e-mail :)

 <!---